Last updated: May 5, 2026

 Check three things first: Medicare status, income, and resources.
 In Texas, most applicants must live in Texas, have Medicare Part A or be eligible for it, fall within the income and resource limits for the program, and give HHSC enough proof to finish the case.
 If you are married, HHSC usually needs information on both spouses, even if only one spouse is asking for help.

-The four Texas Medicare Savings Programs work like this, based on Medicare’s official program descriptions, the Social Security Administration’s MSP application guidance, and the Texas MEPD handbook:
+The four Texas Medicare Savings Programs work like this, based on the official Texas program information in Appendix IX and federal MSP rules:

 | Program | What it pays | Main Texas rule to remember | Automatic Extra Help? |